-- It is mandatory that the teacher candidate be in regular communication with the university supervisor, describing events of the week and seeking input about any matters of concern. - If there is conflict between the mentor teacher and teacher candidate, the university supervisor should be informed and consider the type of intervention that should occur: three-way conference with the triad (if it is early in the placement and the supervisor determines that open communication could salvage the placement), OR requesting that the teacher candidate report to UW-Parkside for a conference to terminate the placement. - If a conference is deemed necessary, the following people will be in attendance: the teacher candidate, the university supervisor, the teacher education advisor (if available and requested), the Clinical Coordinator, and the Chair of Teacher Education. - If a teacher candidate is scoring one or more of the Danielson categories at an unsatisfactory level (Level 1), or the teacher candidate has demonstrated documented or undocumented dispositional issues, it will be determined that candidate is not meeting the expectations for a teaching license and there should be immediate intervention by the university supervisor.
+- It is mandatory that the teacher candidate be in regular communication with the university supervisor to seek input about any matters of concern. - If there is conflict between the mentor teacher and teacher candidate, the university supervisor should be informed and consider the type of intervention that should occur: three-way conference with the triad (if it is early in the placement and the supervisor determines that open communication could salvage the placement) OR requesting that the teacher candidate report to UW-Parkside for a conference with the Clinical Coordinator, department chair, and other necessary faculty and/or staff to terminate the placement. - If a teacher candidate is scoring one or more of the Danielson categories at an unsatisfactory level (Level 1), or the teacher candidate has demonstrated documented or undocumented dispositional issues, it will be determined that candidate is not meeting the expectations for a teaching license and there should be immediate intervention by the university supervisor, Clinical Coordinator, and/or other university faculty/staff.

-- A supervisor with concerns about a Residency candidate should complete an appropriate TCPR Form (see Dispositional Policy for Teacher Education).
-Copies will be given to all members of the triad so that everyone is aware of what the teacher candidate needs to accomplish in order to achieve success. - If the expectations outlined by the TCPR Form are not met, then the placement will be ended, and the teacher candidate will report to UW-Parkside for another conference.
-Those in attendance will be the same as listed above. - In most cases, if a placement ends because the teacher candidate is not meeting one or more of the requirements, another opportunity to student teach will not be possible until the next semester, with the teacher candidate fulfilling whatever remediation activities determined by the conference members. - If a mentor teacher finds it difficult to share classroom responsibilities and intimacies with a teacher candidate, the teacher candidate may be removed from this classroom and assigned to a placement where leadership opportunities are invited. - If it is necessary to end a Residency placement for reasons outside of the candidate's control, it may be possible for the teacher candidate to be placed in another setting in the same semester, depending on the reason for the placement ending, the readiness of the teacher candidate, and the availability of another mentor teacher.
-These decisions are made by the Clinical Coordinator on a case-by-case basis. - It is possible that the teacher candidate determines that he/she is unable to provide what is needed to successfully engage K-12 students and chooses not to pursue licensure.
-Other options will be presented to the UW-Parkside teacher candidates, with full understanding of the consequences of not completing the Residency course and seminar, any financial aid ramifications, alternate paths to graduation (if applicable), and other supportive options available to the student.
+- A supervisor with concerns about a Residency candidate should contact the Clinical Coordinator to determine the appropriate steps in the TCPR process.
+The Clinical Coordinator will work with the supervisor, mentor teacher, and/or teacher candidate to determine appropriate next steps to remediate these concerns if possible.
+If the expectations set forth to remediate these concerns are not met, termination of the placement will be considered. - In most cases, if a placement ends because the teacher candidate is not meeting one or more requirements or expectations, another opportunity to student teach will not be possible until the next semester, with the teacher candidate completing any applicable remediation activities as determined by the educator preparation program. - If it is determined that a teacher candidate is unable or unwilling to carry out the responsibilities of a student teacher, the candidate will be presented with alternative options for completing their degree without teacher licensure, with full understanding of the consequences of not completing the Residency course and seminar, any financial aid ramifications, alternate paths to graduation (if applicable), and other supportive options available to the student. - If a mentor teacher finds it difficult to share classroom responsibilities and intimacies with a teacher candidate, the teacher candidate may be removed from this classroom and assigned to a placement where leadership opportunities are invited. - If it is necessary to end a Residency placement for reasons outside of the candidate's control, it may be possible for the teacher candidate to be placed in another setting in the same semester, depending on the reason for the placement ending, the readiness of the teacher candidate, and the availability of another mentor teacher.
+These decisions are made by the Clinical Coordinator on a case-by-case basis.